CONNECT WITH US

 Earn College Credit by Attending the Congress of Future Medical Leaders!

-Delegates who complete the Congress of Future Medical Leaders have the unique opportunity to earn one college credit offered by New Charter University (NCU).
+Delegates who complete the Congress of Future Medical Leaders have the unique opportunity to earn one college credit offered by Bottega University.
 This optional credit is available for an additional cost and upon completion of additional coursework.

 There are invaluable advantages of picking up college credits while still in high school…